Free BMI calculator: calculate your body mass index

 Is BMI reliable for everyone?

 BMI is a general indicator, but may be less accurate for athletes, the elderly, or pregnant women.
+Calculating BMI remains useful for screening, but should be supplemented by other indicators (waist circumference, body composition, medical assessment).

 What BMI is considered normal?